Caramel Apple Empanadas are flaky, buttery hand pies filled with fresh Granny Smith apples, apple pie spice, and a rich caramel sauce.

 What can I use for empanada dough?

-If you can’t find or don’t want to use the empanada discs that you find in the freezer, you can always use refrigerated pie crust.
+If you can’t find or don’t want to use the empanada discs that you find in the freezer, you can always use refrigerated pie crust or make homemade empanada dough.

 Just cut the circles between 4-5 inches across out of the two crusts.